nicolaDeCristofaro/nBody_simulation_MPI_C/README.md

 ## Speedup and efficiency
 Speedup is another performance measurement metric that represents the performance improvement of a program due to running parallel versus sequential.

 Usually the best we can hope for is to divide the work between the processors without adding additional extra work time.
 In such a situation if we run our program with P processors then the program will execute P times faster than the sequential program.
-If this happens let's say the parallel program has ** linear speedup **.
+If this happens let's say the parallel program has <b> linear speedup </b>.

 In practice, it is difficult to obtain this type of speedup as the use of more processors introduces in most cases an "overhead" time, ie an extra time mainly used for communication operations between the processors.